yonureker/pes-scout-tool/README.md

 # pes-scouts

-# this is a tool to track the pes scouts. store player & scouts.
+# this is a tool to track the pes scouts. store player & scouts..